NirajAmin/ray-tracer/README.md

 NO - Spectral rendering: 30
 NO - BRDF materials (Bi-directional reflectance distribution functions): 30
 NO - Subsurface scattering (BSSRDFs): 30
-NO - Motion blur: 10
+YES - Motion blur: 10
-NO - Defocus blur/depth of field: 10
+YES - Defocus blur/depth of field: 10
 NO - Object instancing: 10
 NO - Perlin noise: 10
 NO - Cube maps: 15